AmbireTech/adex-protocol/README.md

 ### Marketplace

-The primary role of the marketplace is to facilitate bid discovery and trading.
-The marketplace keeps a database of all bids that are currently valid, and allows publishers/advertisers to query that list in order to find what they need.
+The primary role of the marketplace is to facilitate demand/supply discovery and trading.
+The marketplace keeps a database of all campaigns that are currently valid, and allows publishers/advertisers to query that list in order to find what they need.

-The marketplace can aid the bid discovery process by implementing better ways to match bids with publishers.

-Furthermore, it can help provide privacy if needed by allowing bids to be exchanged only within private grups of publishers/advertisers.
+It also allows privacy if needed by allowing campaigns to be exchanged only within private grups of publishers/advertisers.

 The marketplace is currently implemented in the `adex-node` repository.

-#### Bid

-A bid is a composite of the following properties:

-* **adexCore** - reference to the core implementation (for example, on Ethereum this is an address to the smart contract)
-* **reward** - a tuple of `(rewardAmount, rewardCurrency)` (on Ethereum, this would be `tokenContractAddress` and `tokenAmount`)
-* **goal** - describes the goal to be achieved (e.g. 1000 clicks)

-Every bid should be signed by the advertiser, and it will be recorded in the marketplace.

-In traditional adtech, this is similar to static auctions, where you'd bid for groups of thousands of impressions at a time.

-Bids are not meant to be interacted with directly by publishers/advertisers, rather they will be handled programatically.
-For example, if you're an advertiser, you'd set a campaign with a budget and targets, and the dApp would automatically portion this out to individual bids.
+### Campaign

+@TODO OUTPACE channel

 ### Core

+@TODO update

 The AdEx protocol builds on top of blockchain technology to facilitate the parts that need achieving consensus in a trustless, decentralized manner.
 This part is commonly referred as the "AdEx Core".